ShMcK/Angular2-Meteor-Demos/performance-tests/README.md

 #Comparing Meteor FrontEnds

+Meteor began as an opinionated fullstack framework, but the community has expanded its flexibility.
+Don't want Mongo?
+Consider using [PostgreSQL](https://github.com/numtel/meteor-pg) or [Redis](https://github.com/meteor/redis-livedata).
+Now the frontend is flexing as well.
+Community built alternatives to Mongo's native Blaze are starting to gain some weight, notably [Angular-Meteor](hhttp://angular-meteor.com/) & [React-Meteor](https://github.com/reactjs/react-meteor).

-Meteor is getting a bit more promiscuious on the frontend.
-But before you start flirting with an alternative to Blaze, you probably want to see a performance comparison.
-Each frontend has it's own style, so we'll also take a brief overview of each framework's coding style.
-You can draw your own conclusions about the most elegant approach.
+But before you start flirting with an alternative to Blaze, you probably want to see a comparison; we'll take into account both **performance** & **coding style**.
+You can draw your own conclusions about the most elegant or powerful approach.
+I'll even throw in Angular2-Meteor as a bonus: it's not really a thing yet, but somehow it already works.

 ## Performance Setup